jVMC: Versatile and performant variational Monte Carlo leveraging automated differentiation and GPU acceleration: Introduction

 The numerical simulation of strongly correlated quantum many-body systems constitutes a major challenge in computational physics.
 Even when fully exploiting modern supercomputers, direct solutions that involve the complete state vector are restricted to a few dozen degrees of freedom, because the dimension of the underlying Hilbert space grows exponentially with system size \cite{DeRaedt2019}.
 Therefore, suited approximate methods are required in order to address large or infinite system sizes, which are typically of interest when studying universal behavior.
 Particularly desirable are controlled methods, which can become numerically exact by tuning a control parameter.

 During the past decades the development of a number of powerful numerical methods enabled substantial advances of our understanding of quantum many-body systems in and out of equilibrium.
 Prime examples are tensor network algorithms for low-dimensional systems \cite{Schollwoeck2011, Orus2014, Paeckel2019}, dynamical mean field theory in high dimensions \cite{Georges1996, Kotliar2006, Metzner1989, Georges1992}, and quantum Monte Carlo \cite{gubernatis2016} for equilibrium properties in the absence of a sign problem.
-However, despite the broad applicability of these methods, various physical problems remain elusive for state of the art numerical approaches, among which, e.g., systems in intermediate spatial dimensions, long time dynamics, and frustrated systems.
-Since the limitations of the established methods in these regards are well understood, novel paths need to be explored to address these shortcomings.
+However, despite the broad applicability of these methods, various physical problems remain elusive for state of the art numerical approaches, among which, e.g., systems in two or three spatial dimensions, long time dynamics, and frustrated systems.
+Since the limitations of the established methods in these regards are well understood, novel paths need to be explored to address the existing challenges.

 The recent proposal of neural quantum states (NQS) as a new ansatz class for variational quantum Monte Carlo opened new perspectives and holds the potential to overcome existing limitations \cite{Carleo2017}.
 With their expressive power and their applicability independent of specific spatial structures NQS are a suited basis to devise a new family of broadly applicable algorithms.
 Their utility has been outlined in a number of fundamental works.
 It has been shown that NQS can be used to describe ground states of critical systems in two dimensions \cite{Sharir2020} or states with (chiral) topological order \cite{huang2017,Glasser2018,Kaubruegger2018} and their suitability to study frustrated magnets is under investigation \cite{choo2019,Westerhout2020,Nomura2021,astrakhantsev2021,Bukov2021}.
 Moreover, various approaches have been developed for the simulation of non-equilibrium dynamics in closed \cite{Carleo2017,Czischek2018,fabiani2019,gutierrez2021,wu2020, Schmitt2020,Schmitt2021,Burau2021} and open quantum systems \cite{Hartmann2019,Luo2020, Reh2021}.
-Other directions include the incorporation of NQS in quantum chemical simulations \cite{Choo2020}, quantum state tomography \cite{Torlai2018,Carrasquilla2019}, and the simulation of quantum computation \cite{jonsson2018}.
+Other directions include the incorporation of NQS in quantum chemical simulations \cite{Choo2020,Pfau2020,Hermann2020}, quantum state tomography \cite{Torlai2018,Carrasquilla2019}, and the simulation of quantum computation \cite{jonsson2018}.